Sterniii3/drugdevelopR/validation/test_cases/04_MultiarmTestCases.md

   * variable costs of 75,000\$ in phase II and 100,000\$ in phase III, and
   * strategy 1, i.e. the strategy where only the best promising treatment proceeds to phase III.

-Verify that the program returns an optimal utility of 1264.64 (in 10^5\$), an optimal sample size of 386 in phase II and 344 in phase III (i.e a total of 730) and an optimal threshold value for the go-decision of 0.86.
+Verify that the program returns an optimal utility of 1264.64 (in 10^5\$), an optimal sample size of 386 in phase II and 344 in phase III (i.e. a total of 730) and an optimal threshold value for the go-decision of 0.86.

 ### 04.06 (shows that req.
 04.02, 04.09 and 04.14 are met): {-}
 Use the function `optimal_multiarm_binary`.
 Supply the same input values as in test case 04.05, however set the parameter strategy to 2, i.e. calculating the results if all promising treatments proceed to phase III.